OISF/suricata/doc/userguide/firewall/firewall-design.rst

 In the regular IDS/IPS rules the engine infers from the rule's matching logic where the rule should be "hooked" into the engine.
-While this works well for these types of rules, it does lead to many edge cases that are not acceptable in an firewall ruleset.
+While this works well for these types of rules, it does lead to many edge cases that are not acceptable in a firewall ruleset.
 For this reason in the firewall rules the hook needs to be explicitly set.

 This is done in the protocol field of the rule.
 Where in threat detection a rule might look like::